10 Reasons to Stay at the Trefeddian

 3. Awesome Aberdovey

 A short walk from the Trefeddian is the seaside village of Aberdovey which sits on the Dovey estuary.
 Aberdovey is surrounded by spectacular mountains and valley scenery.
 It is a thriving village with many shops, restaurants, art galleries and a couple of local pubs too.
 In the summer months, the jetty in the harbour is full of families with their crabbing lines, hoping to catch a few little creatures before their safe release back into the sea.
 There are water sports galore with sailing, rowing, paddleboarding, fishing and boat trips.
 The village itself is bustling with shops including a butchers, Dyfi stores, a pharmacy, hair and beauty salon and Dovey Marine, which sells all sorts of hardware and gifts.
 There are clothing shops selling jewellery and accessories, gift shops and art galleries selling local artwork.
 The ice cream shop is a must when you visit - they sell wonderful sweets too.
-The RNLI shop supports the amazing local lifeboat, and Dyfi Dogs has everything your four-legged best friend should need.
+The RNLI shop supports the amazing local lifeboat, and Dyfi Dogs has everything your four-legged friend should need.
 Within Aberdyfi, there is the bandstand that sits at the top of the hill with magnificent views along the coast, as well as the old roman road that you can walk along - at low tide - to a secluded location known locally as "Picnic Island" and the spectacular Bearded Lake; a natural beauty spot above Aberdyfi.

 4. Glorious golf

 One of Aberdyfi’s main attractions is the championship golf course located at the western end of the village.
 Over the years, it has tested the very best golfers, playing host to a number of amateur championships.
 The golf club is open to bookings for members and visitors, from beginners to advanced, and there are various options to book - from 18 holes to a full day.
 Play with the stunning Snowdonia mountain backdrop and views of the sweeping sand dunes.
-Just a short drive away, we also have Royal St. David's Golf Club in Harlech and Nefyn Golf Club in Porthamadog.
+Just a short drive away, we also have Royal St. David's Golf Club in Harlech, and Nefyn Golf Club in Porthamadog.
 Definitely a golfer’s paradise!

 5. Smashing steam trains

-You will be spoilt for choice when it comes to a day trip on a steam train during your stay at the Trefeddian.
-The closest, and our personal favourite is the Talyllyn Railway.
-The Talyllyn Railway is an ideal day out for the family.
-You can choose to either travel the length of the line or hop on and off and any station along the way.
-It trundles through the Fathew Valley, stopping at Dolgoch to walk up to the impressive waterfalls, Abergynolwyn, where you will find a lovely café for a spot of lunch and Nant Gwernol, the end of the line with signposted walks through the tranquil forest.
+You will be spoilt for choice if you're looking for a day trip on a steam train.
+The closest, and our personal favourite, is the Talyllyn Railway; an ideal day out for the family.
+You can either travel the length of the line, or hop on and off at any station along the way.
+It trundles through the Fathew Valley, stopping at Dolgoch (allowing you to walk up to the impressive waterfalls), Abergynolwyn (where you will find a lovely café for a spot of lunch) and Nant Gwernol (the end of the line with signposted walks through the tranquil forest).
 Dogs are also welcome on the train.
-The line was opened in 1865 to carry slate from the quarries.
-In 1951 it became the first railway in the world to be preserved as a heritage railway by volunteers.
-Since its preservation, the railway has operated as a tourist attraction and in 2021 the railway was designated a world heritage site.
-The Talyllyn Railway is represented in a series of books by Rev. W Awdry which were later adapted to its television series, Thomas & Friends.
-Most of the fictional locomotives are based on real-life equivalents.
-Awdry visited the Talyllyn on a family holiday and became involved as a volunteer soon afterwards.

 6. Food

-7. Stunning Self Catering
+7. Stunning self catering